 Patients will be made aware during their initial visit what allergens they have tested positive to.
 Depending on the results of your skin test, our providers will determine the best way to treat your allergy symptoms.
-Click here to learn more about what to expect during an allergy skin test.
+Learn more about what to expect during an allergy skin test.

 Don't suffer from untreated allergies.
-Schedule an appointment today with one of our board-certified allergists, and move towards a clearer tomorrow.
+Schedule an appointment today with one of our board-certified allergists, and move towards a healthier tomorrow.